Charts are an effective way of visually communicating data. It helps users draw insights and see patterns that otherwise may be easy to miss.

 Note that throughout your configuration process you could click on Preview to see your chart as it is taking shape.
 Preview opens a new browser tab to show your work in progress.
 It does not save your work.

-You can further customize the look and feel of your chart in Styles section of Caspio Bridge.
+You can further customize the look and feel of your chart in Styles section of Caspio.
 Mouse over your Chart DataPage and expand Properties.
 Open this style and edit the Results Page/Charts section.
 Learn more about creating or modifying styles.

 Chart color scheme is based on the selected color pallet in the Style object.
 A predefined or a custom color scheme can be selected.